 Pair your outdoor adventuring with the Jack Frost Challenge on Feb.
 3-9, 2019!
 It is a fun way to see how many KMs you can travel in a week with a team of up to five.
-The dates for 2018 are February 11 – 17!
-Fun for children of all ages 🙂 More info here on our website.
+The dates for 2019 are February 3 – 9!
+Fun for children of all ages.
+More info here on our website.

-1. Create a Nature Book: Grab a camera, colored pencils, glue and a notebook and explore nature.
-Have kids write down observations and draw/ take pictures of trees and animals they see.
+1. Create a Nature Book: Grab a camera, coloured pencils, glue and a notebook to explore nature.
+Have kids write down observations and draw/take pictures of trees and animals they see.
 Maybe you can even make up a creative story about the things you’ve come across together.

 2. Evening Hike: All you need is a flashlight or headlamp, and warm winter clothing.
-Get the family together and take a night hike around the neighborhood.
-End off the walk with a game of flash-light tag in the backyard!
+Get the family together and take a night hike around the neighbourhood.
+End off the walk with a game of flashlight tag in the backyard!

 3. Snow Art: Take your craft time outdoors with snow painting!
 All you need is some food colouring, water, and a spray bottle!
-Here are set of instructions to make snow paint.
+Here are a set of instructions to make snow paint.

 4. Snow Sports: Set up some nets and get a soccer ball out, play some snow-tackle football, or set up the bases for soccer-baseball.
 Just because it is winter doesn’t mean you can’t enjoy summer sports in a different way!

 5. Winter Obstacle Course: Set up an obstacle course in the yard with jumps, tunnels and other challenges.
 You can include your dog as well!

 6. Snow Animals: What’s your favourite animal?
 Challenge yourself to make that animal in the snow – whether it’s a penguin, lion, or alligator!
 You could even use some snow paint to spruce it up!

 7. Tracking: Explore the untrampled edges of local parks after a snowfall to look for animal tracks.
 For more tips on tracking, see “Stories in the Snow: Tracking for kids.”